 Best is to explore the independent stores scattered around the city.
 Love Music, a small shop close to Šilingrovo square, along the street Pekařská, offers goodies by young and progressive Czech designers and artists.
 You can find here anything from earrings and tee-shirts to purses.
-It also hosts part of the annual Factory Fashion Market fair.
+It also hosts part of the annual Mint Market fair.

 On Jiraskova you will find retro clothing store Naše věci; in addition to stylish clothing, you can also find gifts like painted kaleidoscopes, books with unusual covers, handmade dolls and brooches, all independently produced.
 There is also a small café with some tables: I can recommend the pear cake with brown butter and crisp ginger tea.